 Roundabout Shapes provide even more paths along which your Roundabout can move.
 The current version of Roundabout Shapes offers eleven additional movements.
 Like its Roundabout companion.
 Roundabout Shapes is released under the BSD license.
 If you’re unsure of what that means exactly, the entire license can be found in the source code.
 Please, have a ball with it!

 Do you wanna know what you can do with jCarousel?
 Here is a list of a few of it posibilities: Static, simple, vertical, circular, carousel with autoscrolling, carousel is also available with external controls, with custom start position and multiple carousels on one page.

 Barousel is a jQuery plugin to easily generate simple carousel where each slide is defined by an image and any type of related content.
 Simply beautiful and useful, is this what you’ve been looking for?

 This tutorial will help you to create a unique picture gallery utilizing the CSS property z-index.
-The shown example has the appearance of a pile of pictures, on the next action it puts the first picture on the last position and on the previous action it gets the picture from the last position to the first.
-All done just by altering the z-index, of course with a animation to underline the imagination to have a pile of pictures.
+The shown example has the appearance of a pile of pictures, on the next action, it puts the first picture on the last position, and on the previous action, it gets the picture from the last position to the first.
+All done just by altering the z-index, of course with animation to underline the imagination to have a pile of pictures.

-Wait for remaining part of the article. 🙂
+Wait for the remaining part of the article. 🙂